yasmiinLDN/password-please/README.md

-# Console Financial Analysis: Module 4 Challenge
+# Password Generator: Module 5 Challenge

 ## Description

-This project involved employing a number of javascript functions and concepts to perform calculatiions based on a set of values in an array.
+This project involved employing a number of javascript functions and concepts to create a password generator.

 ## Installation
 <br>